-→ Pre-Al Era: The era marked by human interactions with digital systems.
+Pre-Al Era: The era marked by human interactions with digital systems.
 With Al capabilities not yet meaningfully integrated into the front-end, and humans are the primary operators, users accepted suboptimal outcomes for complex digital dasks, relying on manual navigation & interaction.
 Phases of Pre-Al Era: Web 1, Web2, and Web3

-→ AI Era: The era marked by AI diffusion into all aspects of the internet, where the emergence of agentic systems begin to gradually diminish the role of human interaction with the web.
+Al Era: The era marked by Al diffusion into all aspects of the internet, where the emergence of agentic systems begin to gradually diminish the role of human interaction with the web.
 Phases of Al Era: The Convergence Web and The Post Web

-Web3 Wasn't About The Web

-We believe Web3 wasn't about the web at all, but rather a revolution of DLT on the back-end of the internet in the form of decentralized protocols and infrastructure.
+Web3 Wasn't About The Web We believe Web3 wasn't about the web at all, but rather a revolution of DLT on the back-end of the internet in the form of decentralized protocols and infrastructure.

-The Convergence

-We believe today we find ourselves at the start of The Convergence Web, where AI gradually integrates itself with the wider internet protocol.
-The Convergence Web involves two distinct phases, each defined by the role AI plays in relation to the web.
+The Convergence We believe today we find ourselves at the start of The Convergence Web, where Al gradually integrates itself with the wider internet protocol.
+The Convergence Web involves two distinct phases, each defined by the role Al plays in relation to the web.

-- Phase 1: AI-Augmented The early phase of The Convergence, the phase we find ourselves today, where AI assists with search, content, & decision-making, human users are still the primary actors of the web, and web interfaces are designed with human usability in mind. - Phase 2: AI-Orchestrated The late phase of The Convergence, marked by AI beginning to take a more proactive role, where AI agents have increasingly full agency and can independently complete tasks, web usage by humans diminishes, and the web becomes more backend-oriented.

-We believe that in the Post Web, AI systems have largely replaced the web, and four key traits will define this new paradigm.

-- → Intent-Based: In the Post Web, AI agents autonomously interpret and fulfil user intent, eliminating the need for manual steps. - → Deterministic Yet Adaptive: The Post Web blends deterministic DLT precision with adaptive AI, balancing flexibility with reliability through optimistic mechanisms. - Verifiable: All interactions are verifiable through decentralised ledgers, supporting private verification to ensure secure, trustless exchanges. - → Hyper-Contextual: Experiences and resources adapt in real-time to user context, moving beyond Web2's one-size-fits-all approach.

-We envision the web transforming from The Convergence Web to the Post Web.
+- Phase 1: Al-Augmented The early phase of The Convergence, the phase we find ourselves today, where Al assists with search, content, & decision-making, human users are still the primary actors of the web, and web interfaces are designed with human usability in mind. - Phase 2: Al-Orchestrated The late phase of The Convergence, marked by Al beginning to take a more proactive role, where Al agents increasingly have full agency and can independently complete tasks, web usage by humans diminishes, and the web becomes more backend-oriented.
+The Post Web We believe that in The Post Web, Al systems have largely replaced the web, and four key traits will define this new paradigm. - Deterministic Yet Adaptive: The Post Web blends deterministic DLT precision with adaptive Al, balancing flexibility with reliability through optimistic mechanisms. - Verifiable: All interactions are verifiable through decentralised ledgers, supporting private verification to ensure secure, trustless exchanges. - Hyper-Contextual: Experiences and resources adapt in real-time to user context, moving beyond Web2's one-size-fits-all approach.
+We envision the web transforming from The Convergence Web to The Post Web.